taliajmallo/rpgs/characters/Jasskia/charsheet.md

 If you take damage between starting to gather power and finishing the blast, make a concentration check (DC 10 + Damage taken + effective spell level) or gain a negative level that disappears after a day.
+### Dark Studies
+A dark elementalist’s base Will save bonus from the kineticist class is equal to 2 + 1/2 her kineticist level, and her base Reflex and Fortitude save bonuses are equal to 1/3 her kineticist level.
+She gains all Knowledge skills as class skills.

+A dark elementalist uses her Intelligence modifier instead of her Constitution modifier to determine her damage with wild talents, the DCs of Constitution-based wild talents, the durations of wild talents with Constitution-based durations, her bonus on concentration checks for wild talents, and any other Constitution-based effects of all her wild talents.

+This alters the kineticist’s class skills and base saving throws and the key ability score of wild talents.
 ### Kinetic Chirurgery
 You may never gain or use infusions, but instead gain the Kinetic Healing talent for free at first level.
 You may use this talent a number of times per day equal